huaweicloud/terraform-provider-huaweicloud/docs/resources/images_image_copy.md

 * `vault_id` - (Optional, String, ForceNew) Specifies the ID of the vault.
 It is used in the cross-region scene, and it is mandatory if you are replicating a full-ECS image.
   Changing this parameter will create a new resource.

+* `min_ram` - (Optional, Int) The minimum memory of the copy image in the unit of MB.
+The default value is 0, indicating that the memory is not restricted.

+* `max_ram` - (Optional, Int) The maximum memory of the copy image in the unit of MB.

+* `description` - (Optional, String) A description of the copy image.

 * `tags` - (Optional, Map) Specifies the key/value pairs to associate with the copy image.